kaustubh-Beta/AIR_Drums/README.md

 # AIR_Drums

 > Augmented reality drums based on concepts of computer vision and image processing.
-Created to learn some
-> key concepts of image processing and applying it in opencv

-- Most people will glance at your `README`, *maybe* star it, and leave
+> A fun application created to enable users to play virtual drums anywhere simply by using
+> colour tags.

+- You can use it for entertainent
 - Ergo, people should understand instantly what your project is about based on your repo

 > Tips